markvu2607/a7m-api/memory-bank/activeContext.md

 - Development of code execution endpoints for running and submitting code
 - Integration of submission processing with problem management
 - Implementation of testcase handling and result validation
+- Creation of NestJS standards rule to maintain consistent code quality and architecture

 ## Current State